Also see the Physical Activity Health Topic page to find out how WAVE can support your ECE/School with Physical Activity.

 Sport New Zealand - Get Kids Active

-Kiwis love sport and starting young will ensure they develop a life-long habit of being involved and active.
+We know that being active contributes positively to overall wellbeing and by starting young, kiwi kids are more likely to develop a life-long love of physical activity.
+Every New Zealander should be able to access a quality experience at home, within their neighbourhood and across their community.
 Sport New Zealand have put together a number of resources to help tamariki be active and ensure a healthy lifestyle.

 Zero to Five Years - Help develop movement experiences for children under five with Active Movement.
 A number of brochures providing a variety of fun activities to get little tamariki moving.